Quantifying Bell: the Resource Theory of Nonclassicality of Common-Cause Boxes: Motivating our approach and contrasting it with alternatives

 We use the term \term{common-cause box} to refer to box-type processes which can be realized using a causal structure consisting of a common cause acting on all of the wings.
+These will be the resources that we focus on in this article.
 In GPT causal models, all common-cause boxes can be decomposed into the preparation of a GPT state on a multipartite system, followed by the distribution of the component subsystems among the wings, followed by each subsystem being subjected to a GPT measurement, chosen from a fixed set according to the classical input variable at that wing (the local setting variable), and the result of which is the classical output variable at that wing (the local outcome variable).
+In short, such processes can be decomposed in the same manner in which a multipartite Bell experiment is decomposed in quantum theory.

+\begin{defn} A \term{common-cause box} (or, equivalentely, a \term{GPT-realizable common-cause box}) is a box that can arise from a GPT causal model of a multipartite Bell scenario, so that the inputs and outputs correspond, respectively, to the setting and outcome variables associated to a set of local GPT measurements implemented on a multipartite GPT state. \end{defn}

-In short, such processes can be decomposed in the same manner in which a multipartite Bell experiment is decomposed into a preparation of a correlated resource and local measurements.
-The distinction between classical and nonclassical common-cause boxes is simply the distinction between whether there is a {\em classical} causal model underlying the process, or whether one must resort to a causal model which invokes a nonclassical GPT.
+The distinction between common-cause boxes that are \term{classically realizable} and those that are not (illustrated for the bipartite case in Fig.~\ref {fig:CandNCboxes}) is simply the distinction between whether there is a {\em classical} causal model underlying the process, or whether it is only realizable by a causal model which invokes a nonclassical GPT.

+Classical causal models are causal models wherein all systems mediating causal influences are represented by classical variables, so that every common-cause source is represented by a joint probability distribution (referred to as {\em shared randomness}) and every channel is represented by a conditional probability distribution.
+Equivalently, classical causal models can be understood to arise as a subset of GPT causal models wherein the systems are presumed to be nonclassical (for instance, they might be presumed to be quantum), but every common-cause source is represented by a GPT-unentangled state and every channel is taken to be GPT-entanglement-breaking.
+Particularizing to the case of common-cause boxes, we have:

+\begin{defn} A \term{classically realizable common-cause box} is a common-cause box that admits of a {\em classical} causal model, such that the common-cause source consists of shared randomness.
+Equivalently, it is a common-cause box that admits of a GPT causal model wherein the common-cause source consists of a GPT-unentangled state. \end{defn}

+It follows that the free common-cause boxes are precisely the nonsignalling boxes that satisfy all the Bell inequalities, while the costly common-cause boxes are the nonsignalling boxes that violate some Bell inequality\footnote{Indeed, since the GPT colloquially known as \textit{Boxworld} realizes all and only the nonsignalling boxes in Bell scenarios \cite{barrettGPT}, it follows that all nonsignalling boxes admit of a GPT causal model.}.